Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Tier 3Over $180,0000%0%0%

-Rebate percentages are reviewed annually.
-The figures above are indicative based on 2024-25 rates.
+Rebate percentages are reviewed and adjusted annually.
+These figures are indicative.
 Always confirm current rates with the ATO or your health fund before making decisions.

 How to claim the rebate

-You can claim the rebate in two ways.
-The most common is as a premium reduction, where your insurer applies the rebate directly and you pay a reduced premium each month.
-Alternatively you can claim it as a tax offset when you lodge your tax return.
-Most people find premium reduction simpler.
+You can claim the rebate as a premium reduction, where your insurer applies it directly and you pay a reduced premium each month.
+Or you can claim it as a tax offset when you lodge your tax return.
+Most people find the premium reduction simpler.

 Lifetime Health Cover loading

-Lifetime Health Cover (LHC) loading is designed to encourage Australians to take out private hospital cover earlier in life rather than waiting until they need it.
-If you do not take out hospital cover by 1 July following your 31st birthday, you pay a 2% loading on top of your hospital premium for every year you were without cover after turning 30.
+Lifetime Health Cover (LHC) loading is designed to encourage Australians to take out private hospital cover earlier in life.
+If you do not take out hospital cover by 1 July following your 31st birthday, you pay a 2% loading on top of your hospital premium for every year you were without cover after turning 30, up to a maximum of 70%.

-Age you first take out coverLoadingExample: $150/month premium
+Age at first taking out coverLoadingExample: $150/month base premium

 30 or under0%$150/month